Gentoo one-liners for a rainy day

 Practical applications

-When I was using these commands, it was to guide CFLAGS tweaking to better optimize Gentoo in a VM, since virtual machines have limited resources.
-I use a setup where video playback cannot benefit from hardware acceleration at the time of writing (Qubes OS), so I was seeing if this approach could make a difference.
-I think I did manage to gain a few FPS from this, but as I didn’t benchmark it beyond comparing frame timings in mpv and the gain is relatively minor (<=10fps), I have no solid proof.
+I used these commands to guide CFLAGS tweaking to better optimize Gentoo in a Virtual Machine (VM), since VMs have limited resources.
+I use a setup where video playback doesn’t benefit from hardware acceleration at the time of writing (Qubes OS).
+I wanted to see if this approach could make a difference.